Skip to content

 Component Detail

-Platform DGX Spark (GB10), 20 cores, isolcpus 16-19 (the multi-queue sweep expands this; see Multi-queue core scaling)
+Platform DGX Spark (GB10), 20 cores, isolcpus 16-19 (the multi-queue sweep expands this, see Multi-queue core scaling)

-NIC ConnectX-7, ports p0 ↔ p1 cross-cabled (single-host loopback), MTU 9000
+NIC ConnectX-7, ports p0 ↔ p1 cross-cabled with a 100 GbE QSFP28 loopback cable (single-host loopback), MTU 9000

 Build Release (-DCMAKE_BUILD_TYPE=Release), DAQIRI_ENGINE="dpdk ibverbs"

 Core pinning Each direction has a busy-spin queue poller and an app worker on separate isolated X925 cores (PR #149).
 Single-queue: DPDK pollers 17/18, workers 16/19.
-Multi-queue: TX pollers 16/19, RX pollers 18/9, each with its own worker core, master 8 (with isolcpus=5-9,15-19).
+Multi-queue: TX pollers 16/19, RX pollers 18/9, each with its own worker core, master 8.
+Sockets pin each pair's send and receive to separate cores in the same CPU cluster (all with isolcpus=5-9,15-19).

 Results Summary (C++ loopback)